 Step 1: Booking a DNA test

 First, check the list of laboratory locations to find the most conveniently located DNA Diagnostics collection centre.
 You can book an appointment directly with many collection centres.
-Alternatively, you can contact the main DNA Diagnostics lab to book an appointment in the Auckland area, or arrange an overseas collection.
+Alternatively, you can contact the main DNA Diagnostics laboratory to book an appointment in the Auckland area, or arrange an overseas collection.

 Samples from the alleged father, the mother and the child do not need to be taken on the same day, so each party can come separately if desired.

 When booking, you will need to specify the number of people to be tested, whether the appointment is for all parties, or fewer, of those to be tested.
 We require a recent true likeness photograph from each person giving a sample, including the child.
 If available, additional photographic identification, such as a passport, driver licence or evidence of age document, should be brought to the appointment.

 Step 2: At the DNA sample collection centre